bbyars/mountebank-in-action/README.md

-# mountebank-in-action
+# Mountebank in Action

-Source code for the upcoming Mountebank in Action book
+These examples are in support of the upcoming Manning book.